beyond-blockchain/bbc1/README.rst

 For the details, please read documents in docs/ directory.
 Not only documents but slide decks (PDF) explain the design of the BBc-1 and its implementation.

+## Recent changes

+bbclib.py is redesigned, resulting in splitting it to two parts; bbclib_core.py and bbclib_wire.py. bbclib.py is just a wrapper for those two scripts.
+The way of serializing BBc-1 transaction object and deserializing transaction data will change in v1.2.

 ## Documents
 Some documents are available in docs/.
 * Policy, design and analysis